farhad-taran/AmazonStores/README.md

+### Using Depth First Search Algorithm to solve Amazon coding challenge
 Amazon plans to open Amazon Go stores downtown in the city of Techlandia.
 Downtown Techlandia consists of city blocks, represented as a grid of M*N blocks.
 Each block represents either building denoted by 1 or open land area denoted by 0.
 Adjacent blocks with value 1 are considered clusters of buildings.
 Diagonal blocks with value 1 are not considered part of the same cluster.
 Amazon plans to have an Amazon Go store in each cluster of buildings.